xin-hedera/hedera-mirror-node/docs/rest-java/README.md

 # REST Java API

 The REST Java API provides Java-based REST APIs for the mirror node.
-Originally, the mirror node REST API was written in JavaScript and contained within the `hedera-mirror-rest` module.
+Originally, the mirror node REST API was written in JavaScript and contained within the `rest` module.
 This new module is intended to contain new APIs and any existing JavaScript APIs once converted to Java.
 Eventually, all JavaScript APIs will be converted to Java and the two modules can be merged.